apache/incubator-kie-kogito-examples/kogito-springboot-examples/process-usertasks-with-security-oidc-springboot-with-console/README.md

 >
 > For more information about how to secure Kogito Task Console with OpenID Connect, please refer to [Kogito Documentation](https://docs.jboss.org/kogito/release/latest/html_single/#proc-task-console-security_kogito-developing-process-services)

+> **_NOTE:_** If you don't want to run the example inside docker compose.
+You can stop the service container by running below commands.

+    docker stop process-usertasks-with-security-oidc-springboot-with-console

 ### Compile and Run in Local Dev Mode